Day 1: Arrival in Venice

 Day 6: Departure

-Following breakfast in your hotel, you check out and transferred to the station to take a train to Rome.
+Following breakfast in your hotel, you check out and depart from Tuscany to arrive in the capital of Italy - Rome!

 You see the Spanish Steps, the Trevi Fountain, Pantheon, Piazza Navona, the famous Fountain of the Four Rivers, as well as witness the masterpieces by Bernini, Borromini, and many others.